Attention-Free Keyword Spotting: Related Work

-Very recently, Berg et al. \cite{berg21_interspeech} and Gong et al. \cite{gong2021ast} proposed the Keyword Transformer (KWT) and Audio Spectrogram Transformer (AST) respectively.
-Both approaches are inspired by the success of the Vision Transformer (ViT) \cite{dosovitskiy2020image}, and show that fully self-attention based models can obtain state of the art or comparable results on the keyword spotting task.
-A key difference between these two transformer-based approaches is that AST uses ImageNet \cite{imagenet} and Audioset \cite{audioset} pre-training.
-Furthermore, the best performing KWT models are trained with knowledge distillation \cite{hinton2015distilling} using a teacher MHAtt-RNN \cite{rybakov2020streaming}.
+Recently, \citet{berg21_interspeech} and \citet{gong2021ast} proposed the Keyword Transformer (KWT) and Audio Spectrogram Transformer (AST) respectively.
+Both approaches are inspired by the success of the Vision Transformer (ViT) \citep{dosovitskiy2020image}, and show that patch-based transformer models with self-attention can obtain state of the art or comparable results on the keyword spotting task.
+A key difference between these two transformer approaches is that AST uses ImageNet \citep{imagenet} and Audioset \citep{audioset} pre-training.
+Furthermore, the best performing KWT models are trained with attention-based distillation method \citep{touvron2021training} using a teacher MHAtt-RNN \citep{rybakov2020streaming}.